The sound played upon delivery of a notification.

 UNNotification object and add it to your notification content in the same way that you would for a local notification.

 Audio files must already be on the user’s device before they can be played.
 If you use a predefined set of sounds for your notifications, include the audio files in your app’s bundle.
-For all other sounds, place a copy of the audio file in the
+For all other sounds, the

-UNNotification object looks only in those two locations.
+UNNotification object looks only in the following locations:

 Prepare Sound Resources